Speaking: Vocabulary for Speaking B1 - Lesson 3: Work & Study Terminology

 This week, your mission is to describe your work or study life with professional detail.

-Write three sentences about your real life (or your future dream job).
+Write three sentences about your real life (or your future dream job/studies).
 You must use at least three of the new B1 phrases from this lesson.

 Example: "For my next project, I will need to collaborate with my colleagues from the marketing department."